Nancy Porsia is an Italian freelance print and televison journalist and documentary writer and producer.

 Consequences of the EU's Attempt to Neutralise People Smugglers

-TRIPOLI - The central Mediterranean is now the busiest corridor for irregular migration into the European Union.
-All past efforts to combat flows have resulted in more sea crossings and more deaths at sea.
+TRIPOLI - The central Mediterranean is now the busiest corridor for irregular migration to the European Union.
+All previous efforts to combat the flows have led to more crossings and more deaths at sea.

 Mentor for